sahil-shubham/sahil-shubham.in/content/about.md

 # Hi there

-I'm Sahil, second year undergraduate student at IIT Kharagpur.
-I'm a big open source enthusiast, and it is one of the reasons for my immense love for programming.
-I mostly spend my time writing half broken code in javascript, sometimes python.
-I can remember having a knack for computers and technology in general since I was young (younger?).
-I have mostly been making stuff with React and currently getting my head around making custom hooks.
-NodeJS is also something I am working with although starting with backend programming made me realize how little I know, which makes this more fun :)
+I'm Sahil, third year undergraduate student at IIT Kharagpur.
+I'm an Open Source enthusiast, and it is one of the reasons for my immense love for programming.
+I mostly spend my time writing half broken code in JavaScript, sometimes Python.

+Currently working with Redux and Styled-Components.
+Also, thinking of converting some old projects in React JavaScript to TypeScript, because why not :)

 Be sure to come back next time, I may have something new to read for you.